-- A. Any building permit or other permit for development approval under this UDO, including, but not limited to, land disturbance permit, special use permit, variance, or plat approval (other than final plat approval), shall expire if the work authorized by the permit has not begun within two years after the date of the issuance of the permit, or if work is not completed within two years after commencement of work. - B. The time period for which a permit is valid may be extended for one (1) or more periods of not more than ninety (90) days each where an application for such extension is filed and such extension has been granted in writing by the zoning administrator.
+- A. Any building permit or other permit shall become void if the work authorized by the permit has not begun within six (6) months after the date of issuance of the permit. - B. If construction described in a building permit or other permit is suspended or abandoned after work has commenced, the permit shall expire twelve (12) months after the date that work ceased. - C. The time period for which a permit is valid may be extended for one (1) or more periods of not more than ninety (90) days each where an application for such extension is filed and such extension has been granted in writing by the zoning administrator.